testjd1/SemiProject_Spring/README.md

 Product image at: (src) > main > webapp > resources > assets > img

-Error could occur saying step <=0 --> in that case, in views/index.jsp, change (step to step +1) or add the products before running index

 🏃 :: How to run :: 실행하기
 spring (src) > main > webapp > start.jsp > ( ctrl + alt + F11 )